minecraft-saar/MCTS-JSHOP/README.md

   + "BASIC": Actions have cost as specified in the domain file.
   + "STATEDEPENDENT": Uses hand crafted costfunctions for Minecraft, Blocksworld and Rovers domains does not work for other domains.
   + "NLG": Only usable with Minecraft domain, calls the NLG System for cost estimates.

-If the option "NLG" is chosen, the abstraction level for Minecraft instructions can be chosen by adding option "--level ABSTRACTION".
+  If the option "NLG" or "STATEDEPENDENT" is chosen, the abstraction level for Minecraft instructions can be chosen by adding option "--level ABSTRACTION".
 ABSTARCTION can be "BLOCK", "MEDIUM" or "HIGHLEVEL".

 Additional options for MCTS, their default is already set according to best performance:
 * "--noRec": Disables the collapsing of MCTS Search Nodes.
 Really bad for performance